magento/devdocs/guides/v2.0/cloud/trouble/trouble_fastly.md

 When you isolate the extension that is resetting Fastly headers, contact the extension developer for additional assistance.
 We cannot provide fixes or updates for 3rd party extension developers to work with Fastly caching.

-## Purges do not process
+## Purges do not process {#purge}
-If you attempt to use a purge option, and it does not process, you may have incorrect Fastly credentials in your environment or may have encountered an issue.
+If you attempt to use a Fastly purge option, and it does not process, you may have incorrect Fastly credentials in your environment or may have encountered an issue.
+You may receive the error: "The purge request was not processed successfully."

+### Check Fasty credentials
 Verify if you have the correct Fastly Service ID and API token in your environment.
 If you have Staging credentials in Production, the purges may not process or process incorrectly.

 1. Log in to your local Magento Admin as an administrator.